Akira (unproduced film): Taika Waititi

 In September 2017, it was announced that director Taika Waititi was in talks to direct.
 In May 2019, Waititi was officially confirmed to direct the film, and would be co-writing the script with Michael Golamco, with a release date of May 21, 2021.
 Filming was scheduled to have commenced in California in July 2019.
 Taika Waititi had planned to adapt the original six-volume manga, rather than directly remaking the anime film.
 He also asserted an intention to cast Asian-American teenagers to play the leads to avoid concerns over whitewashing, preferring lesser-known actors for the roles.

 However, Waititi was announced to direct Thor: Love and Thunder on July 16, 2019 – Akira was once again put on hold, removed from the Warner Bros. release schedule in December 2019.
 Waititi's continued connection to the project became uncertain, as the director continued to take on additional projects that would delay Akira even further.
 Though Waititi would reaffirm his commitment to Akira over the years, as of late 2023 Akira had yet to move beyond the writing stage (with Charles Yu having taken over script duties).

-In June 2025, Warner Bros.
-Pictures declined to renew the rights to the live-action film, implicitly ending Waititi's involvement with the project as the rights returned to Akira manga publisher Kodansha.
+In June 2025, Warner Bros. declined to renew the rights to the live-action film, implicitly ending Waititi's involvement with the project as the rights returned to Akira manga publisher Kodansha.
 According to The Hollywood Reporter, by this point the studio's attempts to make a live-action Akira had reached an eight-digit figure; with the rights reversion, multiple interested parties were discussing acquiring the rights with Kodansha.